vipulnaik/working-drafts/eaf/my-2018-donations.md

 ### My reason for donating now rather than earlier

-After my last donation of $500 to GiveDirectly, my personal focus shifted toward building a good saving buffer and acquiring personal financial stability.
+After my last donation of $500 to GiveDirectly on December 24, 2012, my personal focus shifted toward building a good saving buffer and acquiring personal financial stability.
 For these reasons, I deferred donating, with the expectation that I might potentially donate larger amounts later, as I had done prior to 2012.
 You can see some related thoughts from me in a [post to the Effective Altruists Facebook group in March 2014](https://www.facebook.com/groups/effective.altruists/permalink/655328167856877/).

 By 2015, I had a decent saving rate and I was quite interested in